gleporeNARA/ASAI/README.md

 Analyzing Spreadsheets with Artificial Intelligence

 The current project will work with spreadsheet and database formats.
-The program would be written in Java and would use Apache Tika (https://tika.apache.org/) to identify and analyze all spreadsheet files (xls, xlsx, ods, csv, and a few other formats) in a collection.
+The program will be written in Java and would use Apache Tika (https://tika.apache.org/) to identify and analyze all spreadsheet files (xls, xlsx, ods, csv, and a few other formats) in a collection.
 The program would use metadata such as the title of the